Zipcoder/CR-MacroLabs-Spring-QuickPollApplication/README.md

 ## Part 5.3 - Create custom Error Responses

 Spring provides some built-in exception handling and error response, but we'll customize it a bit here.
-Create an `ErrorDetail` class in a new `io.zipcoder.tc_spring_poll_application.dto.error` package to hold relevant information any time an error occurs.
+Create an `ErrorDetail` class in a new `quickpoll.io.zipcoder.tc_spring_poll_application.dto.error` package to hold relevant information any time an error occurs.

 Fields (Don't forget to provide getters and setters):